superjeffreyc/Fly-Swatter/README.md

 # Fly-Swatter
-A fly swatter simulator created using Processing (Python)
+A fly swatter simulator created using Processing

 ## How to run using the Processing IDE
 - Download Processing at https://processing.org/